amogh94/hashboard/README.md

 # How to use this extension

+(**Update**: The looks have changed due to recently added features of: moving list items up and down, search bar, and download as CSV)

 1. You will see this when it is opened for the first time.
 Hit the plus button to add a new text.

 ![Alt](https://github.com/amogh94/hashboard/blob/master/screenshots/readme1.JPG "First Time")